AnomalyFi/nodekit-seq/docker/README.md

 - **OR** `path` is a path to a local directory containing the VM archive (e.g.: `"{{ inventory_dir }}/../../files/tokenvm_0.0.999_linux_amd64.tar.gz"`)
 - `id` is the VM ID
 - `ash_vm_type` is the VM type used in the Ash CLI, should always be `Custom` if not using `SubnetEVM`
-- `aliases` is a list of aliases for the VM
+- `binary_filename` is the name of the binary file in the VM archive
 - `versions_comp` is a dictionary of version constraints for the VM.
 The `ge` and `le` keys are the constraints for the AvalancheGo version

 **Note:** In the example above, the `tokenvm` VM release [`999`](https://github.com/AshAvalanche/hypersdk/releases/tag/v0.0.999) is actually a **Nodekit SEQ** release based on branch [`ash`](https://github.com/AnomalyFi/nodekit-seq/tree/ash) (see [`../scripts/build.ash_compatible.release.sh`](../scripts/build.ash_compatible.release.sh) to build an Ash-compatible release).